gwxie/Dewarping-Document-Image-By-Displacement-Flow-Estimation/Source/README.md

 # Dataset
 - `./dataset/unwarp_new/train/data1024_greyV2/color/` is the training data with 6 dimensions, namely rgb image, pixel displacement and category.
-- We synthesized 80K images which have the same height and width (i.e., 1024 x 960).
+- Synthesized images have same height and width (i.e., 1024 x 960).
 Moreover, our ground-truth flow has three channels.
 For the first two channels, we define the displacement (∆x, ∆y) at pixel-level which indicate how far each pixel have to move to reach its position in the undistorted image as the rectified Ground-truth.
 For the last channel, we represent the foreground or background by using the categories (1 or 0) at pixel-level.